 To access Intelligent Provisioning:

-- Press F10 from the POST screen. - From the iLO web interface using Always On.
+- Press F10 from the POST screen and enter either Intelligent Provisioning or HPE Rapid Setup Software. - From the iLO web interface using Always On.
 Always On allows you to access Intelligent Provisioning without rebooting your server.

 Intelligent Provisioning operation